36th United States Colored Infantry Regiment

 The 36th United States Colored Infantry was an infantry regiment that served in the Union Army during the American Civil War.
 The regiment was composed of African American enlisted men commanded by white officers and was authorized by the Bureau of Colored Troops which was created by the United States War Department on May 22, 1863.

 Service

-The 36th U.S. Colored Infantry was organized February 8, 1864 from the 2nd North Carolina Colored Infantry for three-year service under the command of Colonel Alonzo G. Draper.
+The 2nd North Carolina Colored Infantry was re-designated the 36th U.S. Colored Infantry by the U.S. Department of War on February 8, 1864.
+It was organized for three-year service under the command of Colonel Alonzo G. Draper.

 The regiment was attached to U.S. Forces, Norfolk and Portsmouth, Department of Virginia and North Carolina, to April 1864.
 District of St. Marys, Department of Virginia and North Carolina, to June 1864.
 Unattached, Army of the James, to August 1864.
 2nd Brigade, 3rd Division, XVIII Corps, to December 1864.
 1st Brigade, 3rd Division, XXV Corps, December 1864.
 1st Brigade, 1st Division, XXV Corps, and Department of Texas, to October 1866.

 The 36th U.S. Colored Infantry mustered out of service October 28, 1866.